 His research seeks to improve the analysis of human locomotion and athletic performance, including the development and validation of theoretical models and methods that can be used in real-life practice.
-His activity currently includes collaborations with international sports structures in France (French clubs and federations of athletics, rugby, volleyball, INSEP), and abroad (England, Spain, Italy, New Zealand, Japan, USA), in relation to jump and sprint performance.
+His activity currently includes collaborations with international sports structures in France (French clubs and federations of athletics, rugby, volleyball, INSEP), and abroad (USA, England, Spain, Italy, New Zealand, Japan), he also works on US sports, in relation to jump and sprint performance.
 His research has also allowed the development and validation of smartphone applications for an accurate performance analysis, with the aim of applying theoretical models and previous objectives to larger populations of athletes.

 FSI Master in Football Strength & Conditioning

 Sign in to continue